 - Better Care Fund planning submission part 1

 - Better Care Fund planning submission part 2

-- Greater Nottinghamshire Urgent Care System Operational Resilience and Capacity Plan: Narrative on local system configuration, key strengths and challenges
+- Greater Nottinghamshire Urgent Care System Operational Resilience and Capacity Plan

 - Healthy Weight Strategy

 - Joint Nottinghamshire Integrated Community Children and Young People's Healthcare Programme Report

 - NHS Nottingham City Clinical Commissioning Group patient prospectus

 - Nottingham City Joint Carers Strategy

 - Nottingham City Joint health and Wellbeing Strategy 2016- 2020